SeldonIO/seldonio.github.com/install.md

  * ***Testing on a single node or laptop things are running very slowly.***

 Check you have enough memory.
-At least 6G is needed to run everything locally on a single node.
-If you are using minikube then you can start a minikube kubernetes with 6G of memory with ```minikube start --memory=6000```
+At least 12G is needed to run everything locally on a single node with Spark running two workers.
+If you are using minikube then you can start a minikube kubernetes with 12G of memory with ```minikube start --memory=12000```

 In addition, the following may help: